kavia-common/clone---data-management-dashboard-data-management-dashboard-144914-144923-147319/mongodb_dashboard_backend/README.md

 Troubleshooting (ports and proxies)
 - EADDRINUSE: Another process is using port 3001.
 Stop the other process or change PORT.
 - EADDRNOTAVAIL: HOST is not available.
 Use HOST=0.0.0.0 (default) or remove HOST.
+Ensure any dev proxy targets http://localhost:3001 and not the backend itself through another proxy path to avoid loops.
+- Costs tab backend call (example): GET /api/llm-costs/users?organization_id=T0015&page=1&limit=10
 - ECONNRESET during startup can be caused by a misconfigured external proxy hitting the backend before it is ready.
 Verify frontend dev proxy points to http://localhost:3001 and that only one backend instance is running.
 - Ensure only the backend uses port 3001 and the frontend uses 3000 to avoid collisions.